 The General Studies program is designed to provide a basis for academic success to incoming students at the university.
 It comprises the Academic Skills Center; tutoring program; placement testing; Mentoring; the Academic Advising program; and courses in the areas of communication, including Heritage Core, developmental studies, and world languages.
 All incoming students who satisfy course prerequisites will be able to enroll in general studies courses, with the approval of their academic advisors.

-The communication component includes COMM 105 Heritage Core.
-Transferring students with freshman and sophomore status must enroll in COMM 105 within their first 15 credits at Heritage University (juniors and seniors, see HUM 305).
-COMM 105 Heritage Core integrates university success skills with experiential learning in cross-cultural communication.
+The communication component includes COMM 105 - Heritage Core.
+Transferring students with freshman and sophomore status must enroll in COMM 105 within the first 15 credits at Heritage University (juniors and seniors, see HUM305W).
+COMM 105 - Heritage Core integrates university success skills with experiential learning in cross-cultural communication.

-Courses are designed for students with academic deficiencies and students in transition to the university.
-The courses and services are offered to assist incoming under-prepared students, providing them with opportunities to strengthen the basic skills necessary for academic success.
+Courses are designed for students with academic deficiency and students in transition to the university.
+The courses and services are offered to assist incoming unprepared students, providing them with opportunities to strengthen the basic skills necessary for academic success.
 Tutoring is an important part of the developmental studies component.
 The Academic Skills Center provides both personal and computerized tutoring to all students.